 Through an annual sponsorship cost that would cover the project cost you would not only be able to bring exposure to your organization through a branded collection box, but you will also be facilitating an additional collection point in the community to make e-waste recycling more convenient and accessible.

 Brand exposure, customer loyalty, environmental impact and social responsibility can now go hand in hand!

 We are continuously trying to make the project accessible and convenient for the community.
 Currently we have the following locations where you may drop-off your e-waste.
 We will have the WE boxes at other key locations around the city very soon.

-Click on the map to view real-time Google map (requires VPN).
-Baidu maps available at this link.
+Click on the image to view in BaiDu map.
+Click here to view real-time Google map (requires VPN).
 Note: Flash Player needs to be installed to access BaiDu Locations.

 If you’re having issues with the map, please see below for a list of addresses: